 Unfortunately, Medicare does not cover the cost of aviation medicals, but all expenses are tax deductible if flying for a work related purpose.
-Clare Medical Centre charges $275 (GST inclusive) and the CASA processing fee is $75 (payable online by credit card at the time of the medical).

 When booking, please advise the reception staff you are booking for an aviation medical and quote your 6-digit Aviation Reference Number (ARN).
 This will allow the practice to pre-load your medical and streamline the process.

 It is important to bring your correctional lenses (glasses) and standby/backup pair also.

 Q fever is an infection caused by Coxiella burnetii, a type of bacterium found worldwide except New Zealand.
 The infection is almost always related to direct or indirect contact with animals such as cattle, sheep or goats, although a wide range of animals including cats, dogs and kangaroos may carry the infection.

 Q Fever vaccination is a two step process.
 Firstly, a skin test and blood sample on the first visit, and seven days later, patients return.
 On the second visit, the vaccination is administered depending on the patients results from the prior test.